National City, California: Crime

 National City had, at some point through the 1980s, one of the highest homicide rates in all of Southern California.
 In 1993, the city had the second-highest violent crime rate in all of California.
 Crime was, in large part, one reason the city earned the moniker "Nasty City" and, through the late 1980s and early 1990s, it averaged roughly one homicide per month, which was significant, for a city of barely 50,000.

 Although crime has dropped dramatically since the 1980s and 1990s, National City still has significant gang and drug activity, and has led San Diego County in crime through the 2000s.
 In a recent study among California cities with the highest violent and property crime rates over 2014–2016, National City ranked 9th, with a violent crime rate of 299.0 over that three-year period.
 More recent data from 2016 to 2020 shows that National City was at or near the top in overall crime, and at the top in violent crime per FBI index crime rate data by jurisdiction in San Diego County.

-Economy

-In National City there are a lot of businesses and industries.
-National City has many businesses, including stores and restaurants.
-It also has industries like manufacturing and shipping.
-In the article it stated how “In order for caterers to sell they must have a Direct-sales catering permit which are granted by the county and also need a city business license to make sure their business doesn’t block parking spaces” Murga(2024).
+National City banned cruising in 1992.
+In 2022, the California State Assembly unanimously passed a resolution urging all remaining cities with bans to repeal them.
+National City repealed its ban on cruising in April 2023.